Pushparaj13811/4-in-a-row/README.md

 ### Step 5: Start the Frontend

-Now you need to start the frontend application to play the game.
-Open a **new terminal window** and navigate to the frontend folder, then follow the frontend README instructions.
+Now you need to start the frontend application to play the game:

+1. Open a **new terminal window** (keep backend running in the other terminal)
+2. Navigate to the frontend repository folder
+3. Follow the complete setup guide in the [Frontend README](https://github.com/Pushparaj13811/4-in-a-row-frontend#readme)

+**You should have TWO terminals running:**
+- Terminal 1: Backend server (`npm run dev` in backend folder)
+- Terminal 2: Frontend server (`npm run dev` in frontend folder)

 ---